jaredasch/casch-shell/README.md

 by Colin Hosking and Jared Asch

 Features:
-	Forks and executes commands!
+-Forks and executes commands!
-	Executes multiple commands separated by ;
+-Executes multiple commands separated by ;
-	Redirects using >, >>, <, <<
+-Redirects using >, >>, <, <<
-  Handles single pipes (|)
+-Handles single pipes (|)
-	Ignores any additional whitespace the user inupts Changes working directory using cd
+-Ignores any additional whitespace the user inupts -Changes working directory using cd
-  Prints a funny joke when the user inputs "joke" Exits when the user inputs "exit"
+-Prints a funny joke when the user inputs "joke" -Exits when the user inputs "exit"

 Attempted:
 	History